Sofiya-D/PortableMinecraft/README.md

 │  │  └─ README.txt (pls read this too ;-;)
 │  ├─ Launcher/ (careful - you don't want to launch minecraft from here..)
 │  │  └─ Minecraft.exe
-│  ├─ PortableMinecraftLauncherGUI.py (hidden - but you can modify it if you know what you're doing ;) )
+│  ├─ PortableMinecraftLauncherGUI.py (you can modify it if you know what you're doing ;) )
 └─ └─ PortableMinecraftLauncherGUI.exe
 </pre>
 ### 3. Put a minecraft profile/instance in the Instances folder